-Pozole: as far as soup goes, nothing beats a good pozole.
-It’s made of hominy (like a large kind of corn) and meat (typically pork) – though there also are vegetarian versions; to which cabbage, onions, avocado, chillies, lime and other ingredients can be added.
+POZOLE – As far as soup goes, nothing beats a good pozole.
+It’s made of hominy (a large kind of corn) and meat (typically pork) – though there also are vegetarian versions; to which cabbage, onions, avocado, chillies, lime and other ingredients can be added.

-Tacos: best eaten at small food carts that can be found on street corners, there are various kinds.
+TACOS – Best eaten at small food carts tthere are various kinds.
 They all involve some kind of meat, a few drops of lime, chillies, guacamole and lots of nopales (cactus) salad.

-Tlayudas: typical of Oaxaca, they are huge flour tortillas toasted to become crunchy, and covered with a spread of refried beans, to which avocado is added, and then meat (typically pork or beef), Oaxacan cheese and salsa.
+TLAYUDAS – Typical of Oaxaca, they are huge flour tortillas toasted to become crunchy, and covered with a spread of refried beans, to which avocado is added, and then meat (pork or beef), Oaxacan cheese and salsa.

-Add to this an incredible restaurant scene: Jerusalem is home to Machneyuda, allegedly one of the best restaurants in the world; whereas Tel Aviv is home to all sorts of international restaurants and has a great selection of vegan places, thus making Israel one of the countries with the best food for vegans.
+The restaurant scene in Israel is incredible.
+Jerusalem is home to Machneyuda, one of the best restaurants in the world; whereas Tel Aviv has a great selection of vegan places, thus making Israel one of the countries with the best options for vegans.

 These are some of the dishes you should not miss in Israel:

-That Vietnam is one of the countries with the best food is obvious when you look at the amount of food tours, cooking experiences and home stays travelers sign up for.
-I have tried a few myself – the results were actually decent!
+That Vietnam is one of the top countries with the best food is obvious when you look at the amount of food tours, cooking experiences and home stays travelers sign up for.
+The variety of food is incredible,

-One thing you won’t commonly find in Vietnam is wine.
-Yet, the lack of it is easily supplemented by “bia hoi” (cold beer) which is available pretty much anywhere, and is ridiculously cheap.
+While the country does not produce wine, there is plenty of “bia hoi” (cold beer) which is available pretty much anywhere, and is ridiculously cheap.
 Just as the rest of the food, to be fair. $2 USD will get you a long way in Hanoi, with enough (good) food for 2 persons actually.
-Markets and the streets are the best (and cheapest) places to eat in Vietnam: the fact that the food is so good, and so cheap, make it one of the countries with the best food.
+Markets and the streets are the best (and cheapest) places to eat in Vietnam.

 Here are a few Vietnamese dishes you should try:

-Bahn mi: a crispy baguette (here comes the French influence) filled with meat, fresh vegetables and sauce.
+BAHN MI – A crispy baguette filled with meat, fresh vegetables and sauce.

-Cuba hardly comes to mind when thinking about the countries with the best food, yet catches you by surprise when you actually visit.
+Cuba hardly comes to mind when thinking about the countries with the best food.
 In a country where some ingredients are hard to come by, cuisine has developed to bring to the table the most satisfying flavors and comforting dishes.

-Havana and Trinidad have the best paladares (private owned restaurants) but the gourmet capital of the country is actually Baracoa, a place that is still relatively unknown.
+Havana and Trinidad have the best paladares (private owned restaurants) but the gourmet capital of the country is the lesser known Baracoa.
 That’s where Caribbean flavors – think coconut milk, plantains, and all sort of shellfish and seafood – have been put together in the most mouthwatering dishes human mind can conceive.

-Much like Cuba, Nicaragua is a country that you wouldn’t think of adding in a roundup about the countries with the best food.
-But as a self-proclaimed Nicaragua expert, I can assure you food there is actually very good.
+Much like Cuba, Nicaragua is a country that is not often mentioned among the countries with the best food.
+But I can assure you food there is actually very good.

-Go on the Pacific coast and you will get a great choice of fish and seafood, cooked simply yet incredibly wholesome.
+Go on the Pacific coast and you will get a great choice of fish and seafood.
 The Caribbean coast will offer more typical Caribbean flavors.
 But what about the cities?
 That’s where you will find local staples – rice, beans, plain grilled meats and the ever present plantains.

 The dishes you should try when visiting are:

-Vigoron: typical of Granada, this dish – served on banana leaves – is prepared with pork meat, pork scratchings, yucca and cabbage salad.
-The name, which literally means vigorous, is a clear reference to the energy you’ll get after eating it.
+VIGORON – Meaning “vigorous” and typical of Granada, this dish – served on banana leaves – is prepared with pork meat, pork scratchings, yucca and cabbage salad.

-Quesillos: a dish that originated in La Paz Centro (where you’ll still find the best one), it consists of two tortillas layered with slices of quesillos (a local mild cheese) and stuffing it with a salad made of cabbage, pickled onion and finally topping it with a large dose of cream and salt.
-It’s then wrapped and served in a ziploc bag.
+QUESILLOS – A dish that originated in La Paz Centro (where you’ll still find the best one), it consists of two tortillas layered with slices of quesillos (a local mild cheese), stuffed with a cabbage and pickled onion and topped with cream and salt.

-Maduros: typically eaten for breakfast, it’s a very simple dish of slowly pot cooked ripe plantains with a bit of sugar and butter.
-It’s sticky and delicious.
+MADUROS – Typically eaten for breakfast, it’s a very simple dish of slowly pot cooked ripe plantains with a bit of sugar and butter.

-Egyptian food is delicious and though most people visit the country in search of pyramids, temples and mosques, local flavors are actually very good and Egypt definitely is one of the countries with the best food.
-Keep in mind that the country has been under Ottoman rule for centuries, so some of the flavors you’ll find there are similar to those of other countries that were ruled by the Turks.
+Egyptian food is delicious and though most people visit the country in search of pyramids, temples and mosques, local flavors are actually very good.
+Since the country has been under Ottoman rule for centuries, some of the flavors you’ll find there are similar to those of other countries.

 Though you surely know falafel and even kebab there are many other dishes you should try in Egypt.
 Here are just a few:

-Sahlab: this drink (or dessert, depending on how you look at it) is made with milk and orchid root powder and topped with shredded coconut and pistachio.
-Served hot, it’s honestly the best comfort food in the winter.
+SAHLAB – This drink (or dessert, depending on how you look at it) is made with milk and orchid root powder and topped with shredded coconut and pistachio.
+It’s best served hot.

 *Contributed by Ivan of Mind The Travel

 Whether you’re traveling on a shoestring budget or looking to indulge in luxury foods, Germany has got you covered.
-With countless varieties of German sausage and over 5,000 brands of beer, people here sure know how to combine excellent food with inspired revelry.
+You can always count on endless varieties of sausages (wurst) and more than 5,000 brands of beer to pair them with.
+Dishes you should definitely try include:

-Many German cities feature vegan and vegetarian restaurants as well, making it one of the countries with the best food for vegans.
-Spätzle, spargel, kartoffelpuffer and semmelknödel mit pilzen, just to name a few.
-If you’re looking for places to eat in Berlin, head to Kaufhaus des Westens or “KaDeWe.”
-This glittering shopping center offers pretty much anything imaginable from chocolate, baked goods, tea, and coffee to raw oysters and French patisserie.
+Many German cities feature vegan and vegetarian restaurants as well, making it one of the countries with the best food for vegans such as spätzle, spargel, kartoffelpuffer and semmelknödel mit pilzen.

 *Contributed by Ruben of Gamin Traveler

-Philippines doesn’t come up to mind very easy when thinking of countries with the best food.
+Philippines doesn’t often cometo mind when thinking of countries with the best food.
 However you’ll be surprised about Filipino food if you know what you’re looking for.

 *Contributed by Or of My Path in the World

-Whether you’re visiting its beautiful islands or the mainland it won’t take you long to realize that Greece is one of the countries with the best food.
+Whether you’re visiting its beautiful islands or the mainland it won’t take you long to realize that food in Greece is delicious.
 This Mediterranean cuisine knows how to celebrate vegetables (it’s extremely vegetarian-friendly), cheeses, and seafood, and even the desserts will blow your mind.